go-sqlx/sqlx/README.md

 Jmoirons version 1.3.5 is equal with our version 1.3.6
 > ⚠️ not the newest version, but from there you can migrate up
-> (old releases won't work of this repo and or just here for documentation purposes)
+> (old releases won't work of this repo and are just here for documentation purposes)

 ```diff
     module ...